hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Managing-Peers.md

     Nodes outside of the static nodes are not prevented from connecting.
 To prevent nodes from connecting, use [Permissioning](../../Concepts/Permissioning/Permissioning-Overview.md).

-!!! caution
+!!! tip
-    If the added peer does not appear in the peer list (returned by [`admin_peers`](../../Reference/API-Methods.md#admin_peers)), check the supplied [enode URL](../../Concepts/Node-Keys.md#enode-url) is correct, the node is running, the node is listening for
+    If the added peer does not appear in the peer list (returned by [`admin_peers`](../../Reference/API-Methods.md#admin_peers)), check the supplied [enode URL](../../Concepts/Node-Keys.md#enode-url) is correct, the node is running, and the node is listening for
-    TCP connections on the endpoint, and has not reached the [maximum number of peers](#limiting-peers).
+    TCP connections on the endpoint.

 ### static-nodes.json File